Hand holding coal in coal mine

 What are fossil fuels?

-With all the recent hot topic debates around renewable energy, more and more attention is drawn to the production and uses of fossil fuels.
-Despite years of using and surrounding ourselves with fossil fuels it seems many of us are still unsure as to what they actually are and what they do for us.
-As the spotlight continues to shine on renewable energy targets and greenhouse gas emissions, it can be overwhelming trying to keep up with all the information.
-In this article, Canstar Blue breaks down everything you need to know about fossil fuels in Australia, including what they are, how they are used and the pros and cons to using them in everyday life.
+As the spotlight continues to shine on renewable energy targets and greenhouse gas emissions, it can be difficult to keep up with all the available information and to sort fact from fiction.
+In this article, Canstar Blue covers what you need to know about fossil fuels in Australia, including what they are, how they are used and the pros and cons of our continued reliance on them.

-What are fossil fuels and what are they made of?
+What are fossil fuels and how are they formed?

-Fossil fuels are hydrocarbon energy sources that are formed through the fossilisation of organic matter.
-Fossil fuels are typically made from the remains of plants and animals from millions of years ago, that have been buried and left to compound and fossilise within the earth’s crust.
+Fossil fuels are hydrocarbon energy sources formed through the fossilisation of organic matter.
+Fossil fuels are typically made from the remains of plants and animals that have been buried and left to compound and fossilise over millions of years within the earth’s crust.
 Since fossil fuels are sourced from organic matter, they often have a high carbon count that makes them more harmful to the environment than other energy sources.

 What are fossil fuels used for?

 Fossil fuels are mainly used to generate energy in Australia.
-These fuels, whether they be coal, natural gas or oil, are often burned in large power stations to produce energy that is then sent onto the electricity grid.
-In Australia, most of our electricity is produced through black and brown coal in coal-fired power stations.
+These fuels, whether they be coal, natural gas or oil, are often burned in large power stations to produce energy that is then sent to the electricity grid.
+In Australia, most electricity is produced in coal-fired power stations.

 How are fossil fuels different to renewable fuel sources?